coffeefoxo69/athf_frame_bot/README.md

 To create a Telegram bot, a Telegram API access token is needed.

 To retrieve a token, open Telegram and search for @botfather.
-Start a conversation with [BotFather](https://t.me/botfather) by pressing the start button or sending '''/start'''.
+Start a conversation with [BotFather](https://t.me/botfather) by pressing the start button or sending '/start'.

-Send the command '''/newbot''' to BotFather and respond to the prompts to first name your bot and then give it a username.
+Send the command '/newbot' to BotFather and respond to the prompts to first name your bot and then give it a username.
 Following this BotFather will respond with an HTTP API Token to access the Telegram API.
 Do not share your API access token as anyone can use it to control or manage your bot.

-In
+In the directory open up the .env file and paste your API access token into the BOT_TOKEN assignment.
+'export BOT_TOKEN=<your-api-access-token>'

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install os, telebot.